 In October 1859, abolitionist John Brown led an attack on the U.S. armory at Harper's Ferry, hoping to spark an uprising of enslaved African Americans.
-Brown was captured and sentenced to death.
-On the day of his execution, Susan B. Anthony organized a meeting of "mourning and indignation" at Rochester's Corinthian Hall to raise money for Brown's family.28
+Brown was captured and sentenced to death along with six of his companions.
+On the day of his execution, Susan B. Anthony organized a meeting of "mourning and indignation" at Rochester's Corinthian Hall to raise money for Brown's family.